Nico-MC/udg-coding-contest/README.md

-Please install composer on your system to download all required composer repositories, like the Vendor folder<br>
+Please install composer on your system to download all required composer repositories, like the Vendor folder (run all commands in root directory)
+> composer install
 You can download composer here: https://getcomposer.org/download/<br>